coderefinery/git-intro/content/commits.md

 1. Compare the branch that you created with the `main` branch.
 Can you find an easy way to see the differences?
 1. Can you find a way to compare versions between two arbitrary commits in the repository?
 1. Try to rename the branch that you created and then browse the network again.
+1. Try to create a tag for one of the commits that you created (on GitHub, create a "release").
 :::

 The solution below goes over most of the answers, and you are